Confirmation

 The force to bear witness

 Confirmation produces in the baptized what Pentecost produced in the apostles.
 Already disciples of Christ, they received that day the force to go out and proclaim the Gospel before all, without fear.
 In the same way, the confirmed is clothed with the force of the Spirit to confess his faith, to announce it and to defend it, and to become a witness of Christ before the world.
-Christ had promised it to his apostles before ascending to heaven.
-“You will receive a force, that of the Holy Spirit who will come upon you, and you will be my witnesses.”
+Christ had promised it to his apostles before ascending to heaven. “you shall receive the power of the Holy Ghost coming upon you, and you shall be witnesses unto me.”
 Acts 1:8